xmuyulab/Dice-XMBD/README.md

 ```

 (2) Get single cell mask from CellProfiler:
-Download [CellProfiler 3.1.9](https://cellprofiler.org/previous-releases) and use */path_to_Dice-XMBD/process/2_generate_cellmask.cpproj* pipeline (from [Bernd Boddenmiller lab](https://github.com/BodenmillerGroup/ImcSegmentationPipeline/tree/main/cp3_pipelines)) to post-process pixel probability maps from step(1).
-Some modules in this pipeline are required in the folder */path_to_Dice-XMBD/process/ImcPluginsCP/plugins*, which can be downloaded in [Bernd Boddenmiller lab](https://github.com/BodenmillerGroup/ImcPluginsCP) as well.
+Download [CellProfiler 3.1.9](https://cellprofiler.org/previous-releases) and use */path_to_Dice-XMBD/process/2_generate_cellmask.cpproj* pipeline (from [Bernd Bodenmiller lab<sup>2</sup>](https://github.com/BodenmillerGroup/ImcSegmentationPipeline/tree/main/cp3_pipelines)) to post-process pixel probability maps from step(1).
+Some modules in this pipeline are required in the folder */path_to_Dice-XMBD/process/ImcPluginsCP/plugins*, which can be downloaded in [Bernd Bodenmiller lab](https://github.com/BodenmillerGroup/ImcPluginsCP) as well.

 For CellProfiler GUI: modify the CellProfiler Preferences to the plugin folder (path_to/ImcPluginsCP/plugins) and then restart cellprofiler.